Ismailism: Ascension of the Dais

 For some partisans of Isma'il, the Imamate ended with Isma'il ibn Ja'far.
-Most Ismailis recognized Muhammad ibn Ismaʻil as the next Imam and some saw him as the expected Mahdi that Ja'far al-Sadiq had preached about.
-However, at this point the Isma'ili Imams according to the Nizari and Mustaali found areas where they would be able to be safe from the recently founded Abbasid Caliphate, which had defeated and seized control from the Umayyads in 750 CE.
+Most Ismailis recognized Muhammad ibn Ismaʻil as the next Imam, and some saw him as the expected Mahdi that Ja'far al-Sadiq had preached about.
+However, at this point, the Isma'ili Imams, according to the Nizari and Mustaali, found areas where they would be able to be safe from the recently founded Abbasid Caliphate, which had defeated and seized control from the Umayyads in 750 CE.

 At this point, some of the Isma'ili community believed that Muhammad ibn Isma'il had gone into the Occultation and that he would one day return.
 A small group traced the Imamate among Muhammad ibn Isma'il's lineal descendants.
 With the status and location of the Imams not known to the community, the concealed Isma'ili Imams began to propagate the faith through Da'iyyun from its base in Syria.
 This was the start of the spiritual beginnings of the Daʿwah that would later play important parts in the all Ismaili branches, especially the Nizaris and the Musta'lis.

-The Da'i was not a missionary in the typical sense, and he was responsible for both the conversion of his student as well as the mental and spiritual well-being.
+The Da'i was not a missionary in the typical sense, and he was responsible for both the conversion of his student and the mental and spiritual well-being.
 The Da'i was a guide and light to the Imam.
 The teacher-student relationship of the Da'i and his student was much like the one that would develop in Sufism.
 The student desired God, and the Da'i could bring him to God by making him recognize the Imam, who possesses the knowledge of the Oneness of God.
 The Da'i and Imam were respectively the spiritual mother and spiritual father of the Isma'ili believers.

 Ja'far bin Mansur al-Yaman's The Book of the Sage and Disciple is a classic of early Fatimid literature, documenting important aspects of the development of the Isma'ili da'wa in tenth-century Yemen.
 The book is also of considerable historical value for modern scholars of Arabic prose literature as well as those interested in the relationship of esoteric Shia with early Islamic mysticism.
-Likewise is the book an important source of information regarding the various movements within tenth-century Shīa leading to the spread of the Fatimid-Isma'ili da'wa throughout the medieval Islamicate world and the religious and philosophical history of post-Fatimid Musta'li branch of Isma'ilism in Yemen and India.
+Likewise, the book is an important source of information on the various movements within tenth-century Shīa, leading to the spread of the Fatimid-Isma'ili da'wa throughout the medieval Islamicate world, as well as on the religious and philosophical history of the post-Fatimid Musta'li branch of Isma'ilism in Yemen and India.